 Last week was spent in the dream of childhood memories, both my own and those I’m lucky enough to watch my daughter create.
 To celebrate the end of summer, we spent a few days with my family in Roseville: my twin nieces, Little GG’s best friends; my sister and her husband; my mom and step-dad; and my family of three.
 There were splash fights in the swimming pool, tears over pink versus purple plates, a stolen few hours with my sister as we left the guys to fend for themselves and the girls so we could catch a late-night screening of “The Help.”
 I think the phrase “I want” was uttered close to a thousand times; “why?” was a close second.
 And like generations of mothers before me, my answer never varies: “Because I said so.”

 But then as a daughter for a moment, instead of a mother, I caught up with my own mom as she indulged my passion for cast iron cookware.
-She helped me find a cast iron sandwich maker, round no less, that we used to grill cheese sandwiches as kids.
+She helped me find a cast iron sandwich on ebay, similar to the one we used to grill cheese sandwiches as kids.
 An ancient cast iron krumkake press was unearthed next; when she visits next month we’re going to see if we can figure out how to make krumkake.
-Hidden deep within the treasures at an antique store in Roseville, I found a corn pone pan by Wagner Ware like this one, heavier that any pan I’ve ever lifted.
+Hidden deep within the treasures at an antique store in Roseville, I found a corn pone pan by Wagner Ware, heavier that any pan I’ve ever lifted.
 A quick tweet resulted in this beautiful recipe by my blogger friend Stacy’s grandmother; Stacy blogs over at Little Blue Hen about healthy, everyday food.
 I can’t wait to try her grandmother’s recipe.

 All this nostalgia was swirling around in my head as I clicked over to Greens and Chocolate, my assigned blog for this month’s Secret Recipe Club.
 When I first checked out Taylor’s beautiful blog last month, I was sure I wanted to make her beer marinated chicken.
 I’d just come off a successful baking of beer bread, and the idea of using beer to marinade a chicken appeals to the beer lover in me.
 Her recipe for lemon Parmesan spaghetti caught my eye; the last time I tried to make a lemon-based sauce for spaghetti resulted in a soggy, lemony mess that ultimately was best suited for the trash.